cyberrangecz/docs/docs/user-guide-basic/login-and-logout.md

 ## Login

-Access the KYPO Portal via the web browser entering the page address, e.g. [https://hostname.domain.cz](https://hostname.domain.cz).
-Users can log in to the KYPO CRP using one OIDC provider.
-There can be more than one, depends on how many OIDC providers you have configured.
-Any provider which is using OpenID Connect specification can be used, e.g. [MUNI Unified Login](https://it.muni.cz/en/services/jednotne-prihlaseni-na-muni/navody/how-to-connect-a-service-to-muni-unified-login).
-If you don't have an OIDC provider you can use the local OIDC provider which is part of the KYPO Platform.
-In this case, users must be registered by the administrator of the KYPO Platform, who will provide a username and password to users.
-If you have more than one OIDC provider, you can select a preferable login option.
+Enter a URL of the KYPO CRP to your web browser to navigate to the KYPO Portal web page.
+Log in using one of the available OIDC providers.
+If you have to use a local OIDC provider **(local issuer)** which is a part of the KYPO CRP, the administrator must provide credentials (username and password) to you.
 <p align="center">
   <img height="130" src="../../img/user-guide-basic/login-and-logout/login-muni-or-local-issuer.png">
 </p>

-This will redirect you to the selected OIDC provider, in the case of a local OIDC provider, the login page would be as follows:
+This will redirect you to the selected OIDC provider to sign in.
+In the case of a local OIDC provider, the login page would be as follows:

 ![csirt-mu-issuer](../img/user-guide-basic/login-and-logout/local-oidc-provider-login-window.png)